-Nafplio (sometimes written as Nafplion) is a small town in the Eastern Peloponnese in Greece.
+Nafplio (sometimes written as Nafplion and Nauplio) is a small town in the Eastern Peloponnese in Greece.
 It's about 150 kms (93 miles) away from Athens, and you can get there by driving, buses, or even as a day trip from Athens.

 Nafplio is a picturesque coastal town, surrounded by the remnants of huge Venetian and Ottoman castles, namely Palamidi fortress, Akronafplia castle and Bourtzi.
 The town of Nafplio was the first capital of modern Greece between 1827 – 1834, to which it owes its beautiful neoclassical architecture.